sleepy-byte/Cord19-Dask-Distributed-Analysis/README.md

+#CORD-19 dataset distributed analysis w/ DASK

+## Useful things to know

-# What to do if cluster was not close
+### What to do if cluster was not close

 and u get this error: `RuntimeError: Cluster failed to start: Worker failed to start`